nseepana/algo-ds/Quadratic-O(n²).md

+# Quadratic time complexity

-Certainly!
-Quadratic time complexity, denoted as O(n²), typically appears in algorithms that involve nested iterations over the data.
+Algorithms that involve nested iterations over the data.
 Common examples include simple sorting algorithms, algorithms that involve checking pairs of elements, and more.
 Here are ten examples in TypeScript:

 ### 1. Bubble Sort
 This sorting algorithm repeatedly swaps adjacent elements if they are in the wrong order.